 First, figure out the monthly minimums on each of your cards.
+(Download our spreadsheet for this!)
 Now add those up.
 This is the total amount of money you need to set aside to make sure you can pay each card for the month.
 (Don’t worry about them just being minimums – you’ll add to this amount later).

 Next, add up the total expenses you have each month.
 Think about groceries, restaurants, utilities, clothing, mortgage or rent, car payments, tuition, insurance costs, and gifts.
 It might help you to look through your credit card statements and see what you’ve spent money on over the last few months.